open-contracting/ocdskit/docs/cli/ocds.rst

 --fake                                set the record package's required metadata to dummy values

 .. code-block:: bash
+   :caption: Example command

    cat tests/fixtures/record_*.json | ocdskit package-records > out.json

 If ``--uri`` and ``--published-date`` are not set, the output package will be invalid.
 Use ``--fake`` to set placeholder values.

-For the Python API, see :meth:`ocdskit.combine.package_records`.

 .. _package-releases:

 package-releases
 ----------------

+.. seealso:: For the Python API, see :meth:`ocdskit.combine.package_releases`

 Reads releases from standard input, and prints one release package.